 - Earning a music education degree from a program approved by the Ohio Department of Education (ODE) and accredited by the National Association of Schools of Music (NASM)

-Requires the Common Application with corresponding Music Arts Supplement (video audition and questionnaire) and a live interview (by invitation of the music education faculty) for acceptance into the major.
+The BS in Music Education requires submission of the Common Application with corresponding Music Arts Supplement (digital questionnaire and video audition) on an acceptable primary instrument or voice and a live interview/performance audition (by invitation of the music education faculty) for entrance to the major.